Dan6200/firestore-cli/README.md

-### Firestore CLI - README
+### Firestore CLI (Still In Development) - README

 A lightweight command-line interface for interacting with Google Firestore, Firebase, and Google Cloud APIs.
-Streamline document management, queries, and administrative tasks directly from your terminal.
+Streamline document management, queries, and administrative tasks directly from your terminal. **Note** This project is currently in its infancy!
+Expect things not to work or breaking changes.
+I am open to suggestions and feedback, thank you.

 ---